ArctosDB/documentation-wiki/_documentation/catalog.markdown

 `Collection .
 Collection_Cde VARCHAR2(4) not null`

+## Collection Code

-**Collection Code:** This is an abbreviation for a collection type, such as "Mamm" or "Bird." ([code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctcollection_cde)) This field is most importantly used in code tables, which determine the
+ This is an abbreviation for a collection type, such as "Mamm" or "Bird." ([code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctcollection_cde)) This field is most importantly used in code tables, which determine the